jmsdnns/microarmy/README.md

 ## Requirements

 There are only a few requirements.
-Everything required for the micro's is installed on the micro's, after all.
+Everything required for the micros is installed on the micros, after all.

     $ pip install eventlet paramiko boto